 The Finance and Leasing Association advises customers to “contact their lender as soon as possible if they anticipate problems – they’re there to help.
 The type of assistance will likely vary depending on the customer’s circumstances, but starting the conversation is key”.

 I have a PCP agreement – what are my final payment options?

 If you’ve financed your new car using a PCP (Personal Contract Purchase) agreement, you’ll be given the choice of returning your car when your agreement ends or making an optional final payment if you’d prefer to keep it.
-The recent coronavirus lockdown has imposed limits on personal movement, but this doesn’t mean you’ll have to choose the option to pay to keep your car by default.
+Even if you live somewhere at risk of local lockdown restrictions, this doesn’t mean you’ll have to choose the option to pay to keep your car by default.
 You’re still entitled to choose from the two options outlined in your original finance agreement.